Welcome to

 good friend, Ton van Loenen, from

 vintage jazz recordings when he visited me.
-He very much wanted an amp
+He very much wanted an amp of his

 own, so I built him this one.